Here is a breakdown of major shareholders in CVS Health Corporation (NYSE: CVS)

 CVS Health Corporation (CVS): Who are the competitors?

-The company’s main competitors (and peers) include Walgreens Boots Alliance Inc. (WBA) that is trading 27.24% up over the past 12 months and PetMed Express Inc. (PETS) that is 20.65% higher over the same period.
-Short interest in the company’s stock has risen 1.68% from the last report on Feb 11, 2021 to stand at a total of 17.0 million short shares sold with a short interest ratio of 2.18.
+The company’s main competitors (and peers) include Walgreens Boots Alliance Inc. (WBA) that is trading 30.38% up over the past 12 months and PetMed Express Inc. (PETS) that is 8.59% higher over the same period.
+Short interest in the company’s stock has fallen -1.71% from the last report on Mar 14, 2021 to stand at a total of 17.29 million short shares sold with a short interest ratio of 2.18.